File

 *

-* rxStomp.publish({destination: "/queue/test", body: "Hello, STOMP"});
+* rxStomp.publish({ destination: "/queue/test", body: "Hello, STOMP" });

 *

-* // Skip content-length header in the frame to the broker
+* // Skip content-length header for text

-* rxStomp.publish({"/queue/test", body: "Hello, STOMP", skipContentLengthHeader: true});
+* rxStomp.publish({ destination: "/queue/test", body: "Hello, STOMP", skipContentLengthHeader: true });

 *

-* var binaryData = generateBinaryData(); // This need to be of type Uint8Array
+* const binaryData = generateBinaryData(); // Uint8Array

-* rxStomp.publish({destination: '/topic/special', binaryBody: binaryData,
+* binaryBody: binaryData,

 * ```